0xGuillaume/AzStudenv/README.md

 **AzStudenv** (_Azure Studenv Environment_) is a tool that create an **IaaS** Azure Linux environment for tests and development purpose.
 This tool has mainly been designed for Azure Student subscriptions but works with a standard subscription too.

-AzStudenv can create up to **3 virtual machines** (This limit is set according to Azure Student restricictions over public IP address usage at the same time).
+You can create up to **3 virtual machines** (This limit is set according to Azure Student restricictions over public IP address usage at the same time).

 **Attention**, you will be charged creating and using Azure services.